Alexeyov/Empire-at-War-Linux-Mod-Tool/README.md

 - [Credits](#credits)

 # Introduction
-The EAW_LMT tool was created to automate a tedious process to pack mod files into .megs, in order to fix a particular stuttering present on linux.
-While there can be stuttering present in specific instances on mods, on linux the problem multiplies by showing up in other areas.
+The EAW_LMT is a tool created to fix the performance problems of EAW present in Linux (mainly a particular stuttering).
+This is achieved by automating a tedious process to pack mod files into .megs.
+While there can be stuttering present in specific instances on mods, on linux the problem multiplies by showing up in most areas.

-The reason for this stuttering is due to how mods organize their files.
-While the base game have everything packed into .megs, most mods have their audio, models and textures files loose.
-These folders can have thousands of files and be up 10 GBs in size, this in combination on how the game engine handles files, creates the extra stuttering.
-All of this create stress to the Proton layer, which have to keep up with the big number of file operations call for folders with an insane amount of files.
+The reason for this stuttering is due to how mods have their files setup up.
+While the base game have everything packed into .megs, most mods have all their files loose (main reason is make it easy for development purposes, specially with submods).
+There are 2 folders in particular that create all the problems (Textures and Models) These folders can have thousands of files and be multiple GBs in size all at the same level (meaning the files are not distributed in subfolders, unlike the rest of the files).
+This create stress to Proton, which have to keep up with the big number of file operations call for these folders.

-The answer to this is to pack the files back into several megs.
-However because doing so is quite tedious, I created this tool that automates the whole process, which should work on most Linux distros (if you are reading this you are probably covered unless you have some very weird and specific linux os).
+The workaround is to replicate the base game by packing the files back into several megs.
+However because doing so is quite tedious, I created this tool that automates the whole process.

 What does the tool do?
- * It creates a new folder under corruption/mods/modname, making this a local mod is required to avoid steam workshop messing with it
+ * It creates a new folder under /steamapps/common/Star Wars Empire at War/corruption/Mods/modname, making this a local mod is required to avoid steam workshop messing with it (local mod is a mod that is within the mods folder of EAW, instead of the usual workshop folder of Steam)
  * It copies most mod files to the new location
- * The content of Audio, Textures* and Models gets moved to a TEMP folder where it is processed and packed into .megs
+ * The content of Textures* and Models gets moved to a TEMP folder where it is processed and packed into .megs
  * The megs then get moved to the mods location
  * After that you will launch the new mod by setting ```MODPATH=Mods/modname``` in the steam launcher settings of EAW
  * ```modname``` will be the same id number as it is shown in the workshop

-(In the case of textures, some files that share the same name of base game files need to be loose, this however do not impact performance)
+*(In the case of Textures, some files that share the same name of base game files need to be loose, this however do not impact performance)

-Also in the process of researching the reason of this stuttering and the tools creating I was able to find a fix to the game's font not loading properly.
-[EAW Game font](#eaw-game-font)

 [Back to Index](#index)

 # Linux Concepts
 Some concept clarification in order to follow the instructions easier.

+## State of EAW on Linux
+Eaw base game and the Foc expansion (steam version) are 100% compatible with Proton on any Linux OS, however as of writing this (05-September-2025) I am not aware of any version of proton (From Steam or Custom ones), dedicated gaming linux app, Linux OS, nor any version of the Linux kernel, that allows playing modded EAW out of the box.
+So for the time being this tool is needed to play modded on Linux.

 ## Steam location
 Usually in your personal folder ```home/username``` there is a hidden folder ./steam, your file explorer should have an option by just right clicking to show hidden files(otherwise just check the settings).
 From inside there should be a direct link to the steam contents where you will find ```steamapps``` and inside ```common``` where the game and most proton versions are located, and the ```workshop``` folder which leads to downloaded mods.